 May I attend only one day of the session?

-No. Because academic unit meetings occur on Day One, and advising and registration occur on Day Two, it is not beneficial for a student to attend only one day of the session.
+No. Because academic unit meetings occur on Day One and advising and registration occur on Day Two, it is not beneficial for a student to attend only one day of the session.
 We recommend students plan to attend a different session if they are not able to be present for both days.

 Is Orientation mandatory?
 Why?

 Yes.
 Orientation is your formal introduction to UVM, and to make the transition to college as easy as possible, you are required to attend.
 Exceptions will be made only in cases of extreme hardship or emergency.
-You must call the Orientation Programs Office at (802) 656-4136 if you cannot attend a June Orientation session.
+You must call the Orientation Programs Office at (802) 656-4136 if you are unable attend a June Orientation session.

 What can I expect at Orientation?